awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 | Year | 1970\-2199 | , \- \* / |

 **Note**
-You cannot specify a value in the Day\-of\-month and in the Day\-of\-week fields in the same cron expression\.
-If you specify a value in one of the fields, you must use a ? \(question mark\) in the other field\.
+You can't specify a value in the Day\-of\-month and in the Day\-of\-week fields in the same cron expression\.
+If you specify a value in one of the fields, use a ? \(question mark\) in the other field\.

 **Wildcards**
 The following table shows the wildcard values that cron expressions support\.